fastrgv/RufasSwap/README.md

 Windows users type binw32/rufaswap.exe from the install directory.

-Linux users may also double click the icon of rufaswap_gnu in file manager.
+Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.

 Mac users note that this game may be initiated in two ways, also.
 First, by opening a terminal, navigating to the install_directory, and typing rufaswap_osx on the command line.
 Second by navigating to the installation directory in Finder and clicking the "rufaswap.app" icon named "RufasSwap".